kmjennison/dfp-prebid-setup/README.md

 ## Getting Started

+### Requirements
+* Python version >= 3.6 and a basic knowledge of Python
+* Access to create a service account in the Google Developers Console
+* Admin access to your Google Ad Manager account

 ### Creating Google Credentials
 _You will need credentials to access your GAM account programmatically.
 This summarizes steps from [GAM docs](https://developers.google.com/ad-manager/docs/authentication) and the Google Ads Python libary [auth guide](https://github.com/googleads/googleads-python-lib)._